-- researchers to conduct their research in the best possible conditions, with access to both funds and data (from national associations and UEFA), and gaining international recognition;
+- Opportunity for researchers to conduct their research in the best possible conditions, with access to both funds and data (from national associations and UEFA), and to gain international recognition

-- national associations and UEFA to gain access to the latest research analysing European football from a variety of academic disciplines in order to further develop their own activities and projects.
+- Opportunity for national associations and UEFA to access the latest research in order to further develop their own activities and projects

 Application and selection

 Applications can be submitted in English, French, and German.
 The projects that fill all criteria described in the regulations (available to download below) are reviewed by the UEFA Research Grant Jury, which comprises a chairman, representatives of European football and academics known internationally for their work in European football or sport in general.

 The UEFA Research Grant Programme brochure, regulations, official application forms and the mandatory declaration to UEFA, as well as abstracts of previous research projects, can all be found in the supporting documents section below.

 Applications for the UEFA Research Grant Programme must reach UEFA by 31 March 2020 (24.00 CET).
 If you have any questions about the programme, please contact firstname.lastname@example.org.

 Researchers at a university or equivalent institution with the support of a UEFA member association

 Individual grant of up to €15,000